 I’ve found it to work great on my pimple-prone skin as it never gave me any problem (or blemishes).
 I suspect that it should also be fine for those with acne skin.

 Do you know how light this tiny plastic container is?
 So light you probably wouldn’t mind carrying it anywhere with you.
 It’s the only foundation I could travel with without transferring it into a travel-sized pot.

-They have a new packaging now, but I believe it should be equally light.
-You can test it before purchasing.
+They have a new packaging now, but I believe it should be equally light. (

-You can find Integrate Mineral Watery Foundation in drug stores within Japan and Taiwan at affordable prices.
+You can find Integrate Liquid Foundation in drug stores within Japan and Taiwan at affordable prices.
 I bought it for NT323 in Taiwan and Y1800 in Japan.

 7. Sun Protection

-Integrate Mineral Watery Foundation comes with SPF25 PA++.
+Integrate Liquid Foundation comes with SPF30 PA++.
 Not a lot, but probably good for those who stay indoor most of the time.
 For those who are more concerned, just use it on top of a layer of good sunscreen products.